 So, even though they say the Glow Up should technically be from the Flo’ Up, I’m gonna go for the good old fashioned Top-to-Toe approach.

 Ah, the head.
 Where to start?
 Inside and out, there’s a lot to unpack here.
+But I don’t think you can ever truly glow up unless you’ve addressed your mental and emotional wellbeing.

 My hair is lacklustre and not in any definitive style right now, and my scalp is a weird and unfortunate combo of both oily and scabby.